zerasul/mdbook_en/14sound/sound.md

 Let's focus now on the new XGM2 Driver; for this case, we are going to reuse the previous example, and change for use with the XGM2 Sound Driver.
 This example can be found in the repository that companies this book, at the folder _ej15b.xgm2_.

-**NOTE**: You will need SGDK 2.00 version or later for use this example.
+**NOTE**: You will need the SGDK 2.00 version or later to use this example.

 First, let's focus on how to import the resources using _rescomp_; in this case a new object type is used to import the music: